dxw/playbook/src/staff-handbook/policies-and-procedures/pay-policy.md

 ---

-## Changes to your details

-Please tell us promptly if your name, address, telephone number, next of kin details or banking details change and keep those details up to date in [Breathe](https://login.breathehr.com/login).

 ## Purpose

 The purpose of the dxw pay policy is to give us a framework to pay salaries at